syntro-opensource/silverstripe-elemental-bootstrap-staffsection/README.md

 [`syntro/silverstripe-elemental-bootstrap-collection`](https://github.com/syntro-opensource/silverstripe-elemental-bootstrap-collection)
 for details.

-Provides a simple section displaying sections.
+Provides a simple section displaying staff members.

+> It is planned to include a link to the blog profile, if the blog module is installed.

 ## Requirements